openfoodfacts/robotoff/doc/explanations/testing-and-debugging.md

 > **_NOTE:_** If you are on Windows we recommend using [Git bash](https://git-scm.com/downloads) to run commands.

-# How to generate data
+# How to generate data?
 We recommend  [Factory](https://factoryboy.readthedocs.io/en/stable/) to create some data in your local.

 If you have installed Robotoff via Docker, you can run Python using Poetry and execute Factory like so: